apollo-lang/apollo/doc/reference.md

 | 8  | 108 | 109   | 110 | 111   | 112 | 113 | 114   | 115 | 116   | 117 | 118   | 119 |
 | 9  | 120 | 121   | 122 | 123   | 124 | 125 | 126   | 127 |       |     |       |     |

-This notation is inspired by the way notes are defined in MIDI.
-It is generated by the regular expression
+This notation is described by the regular expression

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 [A-G](#|b)?[0-9]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ##### Duration

-A type alias for an `Int` ranging from 1 to 256, which indicates a multiple of the smallest possible duration -- a 64th note or a 64th of a beat in 4/4 time.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 d: Duration = 32    -- 32 64th notes